Yoav666s/dnd-wiki/collections/_races/nornfeld/metamorphe.md

 >
 > and take everything that you hold dear.

-Metamorphes are creatures who can change shape.
+# Hideous Creatures
+Metamorphes are known for their unsettling form.
+Their skin is tight on their slender bodies, their hair is white and thin.
+They can change shape, and they prefer to do so around other people, or mirors.

 # Metamorphe Traits
 It’s hard to make generalizations about metamorphes, but your metamorphe character has these traits.